tferrari92/automate-all-the-things/README.md

 ## Tools we'll be using

 For each step of the process, I’ve chosen to use the best tool in its field.<br>
 And yeah... you might be thinking, "best" is a subjective term, right?
 Well... not here.
 This is MY repo!
 My opinions here are TRUTHS!!
-GOT IT???
 <br/>

 Ok, now that that's out of the way...